 I made homemade veggie stock these days for my SO.
 I’m not so much into veggies personally but she likes it and I made a batch.
 It’s really easy and it only takes some time to dry (where you don’t have to give it too much attention).
 This is not so much intended for making soup (although it will somehow work too), but merely for seasoning, for example for sauces and stews.

 You can use leftover uncooked veggies and also kitchen scraps for this, as long as you make sure they’re clean and reasonably free of roots or hard skins.
 This is what I did:

 Teriyaki Sauce is one of the staple ingredients in japanese cooking.
 It means “shiny grilled” literally (Wikipedia) and while it’s normally just prepared on the fly while cooking, I find it nice to have a small stock of it in the fridge to use.

 I tried to find a recipe that is as original as possible because there are so many “western” variations of it to be found on the internet and I wanted the real thing.
 Eventually, I found a simple and easy instruction in this video (at 4:20 – I generally like that guy and I have already cooked a lot of his dishes) and will follow this, because most “japanese” or at least “original asian” looking sites say mostly the same.

-The 2.574.956th approach to rub and glaze mixtures on the net.
-These are my two personal favourites.
-I like them because they go together really well and are absolutely easy to make.
-Just mix ’em up and you’re ready to go.
+The 2.574.956th approach to rub on the net.
+This is my personal favourite.
+I like it because it’s absolutely easy to make and it simply tastes great.
+Just mix it up and you’re ready to go.

 I made asian/chinese (whatever) chili oil for cooking again – simple, fast and tasty, and the smell fills the whole kitchen… mhhh…